 12 And through the hands of the apostles many signs and wonders were done among the people.
 And they were all with one accord in Solomon’s Portico.
 13 Yet none of the rest dared join them, but the people esteemed them highly.
 14 Believers were increasingly added to the Lord, multitudes of both men and women, 15 so that they brought the sick out into the streets and laid them on beds and couches, that at least the shadow of Peter passing by might fall on some of them.
 16 Also a multitude gathered from the surrounding cities to Jerusalem, bringing sick people and those who were tormented by unclean spirits, and they were all healed.”

 I believe these two examples written in Acts tell that Jesus had not sent an edict to let laws be erased; as some say His gentle treatment of the downtrodden woman brought an end to capital punishment.
 I understand those who think differently.
 But if the new testament supposedly ended punishment for crimes or blaspheme I consider this as evidence it was not the case with the book of Acts giving scary examples.
-I am unaware of any Ananias and Sapphira events are not heard of since.
-I believe it was an early warning to understand the power of the Holy Spirit is serious and not to be treated like a game.
-It is similar to what happened to Uzzah when he touched the Holy Ark (he died on the spot) of the Covenant after David brought it back to Jerusalem.
+I am unaware of any Ananias and Sapphira events in the church since that time.
+Instead, I believe it was an early warning to understand the power of the Holy Spirit is serious and not to be treated like a game.
+It is similar to what happened to Uzzah when he touched the Holy Ark of the Covenant and died on the spot after David brought it back to Jerusalem.
 The laws of the land, like them or not, are intended to be followed by Christians and punishment rules carried out by the government.
 Thus, we need to be involved in voting as a minimum item towards making sure a government is fair.
 We should be watching and ensuring the government/police are not inflicting cruel and unusual punishment on anyone.
 Nor should we let them lighten things so much that anarchy reigns.

 We are to deal with helping those who cannot help themselves and be a defender of women and children and the oppressed.
 I presented the whole story of Ananias and Sapphira and included verses 12-16 which tell of the 1000’s of miracles that happened in the Portico area.
 We live in a world where evil dwells and even in churches it happens.
 There is a mix and we don’t simply ignore the bad and expect God to whoosh it away.
 It is our responsibility!
-Who would have thought in our generation that things could become so bad that over 200 mass shootings have happened in the U.S. in less than six months, and all else I mention in parts 1-4?
-Who would have thought that daily news of war across the globe in 2022 would take the lives of ‘tens of thousands‘ on both sides?
+Who would have thought in our generation that things could become so bad that over 200 mass shootings have happened in the U.S. in less than six months, and all else I mention in parts 1-3 of this series?
+Who would have thought that daily news of war across the globe in 2022 would take the lives of ‘tens of thousands‘ on both sides in another war?